pg-cy/CTF-Walkthrough/kioptrix_level2/README.md

 - Now theres a user input field and it says we can ping a machine on a network.
 So ill try to ping my attacker machine that im using.
 ![alt text](https://github.com/pg-cy/CTF-Walkthrough/blob/main/kioptrix_level2/Images/ping-screen.png)
 - Looks like we can ping our own machine
 ![alt text](https://github.com/pg-cy/CTF-Walkthrough/blob/main/kioptrix_level2/Images/ping_test.png)

-- So it looks like its using the OS ping command, which we can try to command stack using   `; && ||`
+- So it looks like its using the OS ping command, which we can try to command stack using   `; && ||` to get a reverse shell